Attending the Summit and Looking for Information?

 The Lean Enterprise Institute and Lean Frontiers again offer to the lean community the annual Lean Coaching Summit, now entering its third year.
 The Summit will continue to lay the groundwork for coaching in the lean enterprise through a collaborative and hands-on learning environment.
 The Summit’s mission is to move the lean enterprise from a vision of coaching excellence to reality, resulting in everyone in your organization being touched by persistent and patient coaching.

 Learn by Doing… And Networking!

 “Learn by doing” is not only key to lean thinking, but it’s the foundation of the Lean Coaching Summit.
-The Summit offers full day, built-in sessions to capitalize on the need for more intensive guidance by facilitators.
-Participants will be given opportunities to put into practice skills they learn.
+The Summit offers two days of lean coaching theory, practical application, case studies, and inspirational keynotes.
+And this year features optional, full-day, intensive workshops that offer deep dives into subjects of interest to your and your organization.
+Participants will have ample opportunity to put into practice the skills that they learn.
 And this practice will take place in a rich networking environment.
 Learn from pioneering presenters who are the leading thinkers and doers of lean coaching.
 Hear their stories of what has worked, and sometimes more importantly, what hasn’t worked.
 And at the same time build a network of peers to learn from at the Summit and beyond.